I am not a Princeton undergraduate student. Can I still apply to the Program in Technology and Society, Information Technology Track?

 I am an incoming freshman, and although my major is undeclared/undecided, I am interested in the T&S certificate.
 What is an optimal course map for the program?

 Please see the Technology and Societal courses listed in the Course Requirements for other suggested courses.
-Two technology, two societal and one breadth courses are required to receive this certificate.
+The core course, two required technology courses, two required societal courses and one breadth course are required to receive this certificate.

 Can I substitute another course for one of the required courses?